Service Learning

 Service Hours are a graduation requirement for all Lake Orion High School students earning a diploma.

-- In Order to Receive a Diploma, but not walk at Graduation: All Service Hours, along with a completed reflection for each event, must be submitted through each student’s x2VOL account no later than the last school day of May of your senior year.
+- In Order to Receive a Diploma, but not walk at Graduation: All Service Hours, along with a completed reflection for each event, must be submitted in each student’s x2VOL account no later than the last school day of May of your senior year.

 Requirements for Graduation

 Option 1.
-Basic Requirement:
+Requirement:

 **Prorating of Service Hours: Students transferring to Lake Orion High School will have a prorated Service Learning requirement.
 Students must complete 5 hours for each year (or partial year) that they attend Lake Orion High School.